CONNECT WITH:

 Supreme Court files show the Woolsey case was a walk in the park compared to what Tampa-based Jacobs has been experiencing for the past 10 months.

 It would be surprising if Jacobs got a deal like Woolsey’s.
 Her Supreme Court case file listed 105 public documents as of April 19.
-There’s no final hearing date for the hard-fought contest.
+A final hearing for the hard-fought contest is set for Feb.
+3, 2025.

 Most recently, JQC chairman Gregory Coleman, a West Palm Beach lawyer, appointed businessman Eugene Muhart to the Jacobs hearing panel.
 He replaces Abigail MacIver, who agreed to leave the panel after Jacobs accused her of bias.